 WHAT TO DO IN 2 DAYS IN CINQUE TERRE

-Okay, Cinque Terre in one day is absolutely doable, and if you have many other places you would like to see, you can do this whirlwind of an Cinque Terre itinerary.
-However, I – normally – recommend staying at a place at least for one night, so you can experience a place without the crowds.
-Especially in Cinque Terre this is essential as it will be crowded during the day.
+Okay, Cinque Terre in one day is absolutely doable, and if you have many other places you would like to see, you can do this whirlwind of an itinerary.
+However, I – normally – recommend staying at a place for at least one night so that you can experience a place without the crowds.
+Especially in Cinque Terre, this is essential as it will be crowded during the day.

 Day 1 in Cinque Terre

-So, for this 2 days in Cinque Terre itinerary, I recommend visiting all five towns and then spend most of day 2 in another – even more – gorgeous place near Cinque Terre.
+So, for this 2-day itinerary, I recommend visiting all five towns and then spend most of day 2 in another – even more – gorgeous place near Cinque Terre.

 1. Stop: Monterosso al Mare

-Start your Cinque Terre itinerary with the largest of the villages – Monterosso.
+Start your itinerary with the largest of the villages – Monterosso.

-There is also the 14th-century Loggia del Podesta and the San Giovanni Battista church, as well as the Torre Aurore, to see.
+There is also the 14th-century Loggia del Podesta and the San Giovanni Battista church, and the Torre Aurore.

 Monterosso itself is not very interesting, so you can head from the train station straight to the trail and do an hour‘s hike (ask in advance if the trail is open).

-If you have 48 hours in Cinque Terre and it is warm you can sepnd a few hours at the beach (which normally is crowded though – at least in the summer months).
+If you have 48 hours in Cinque Terre and it is warm, you can spend a few hours at the beach (which normally is crowded though – at least in the summer months).
 It is probably a good way to start your itinerary.

 Approaching Vernazza from Monterosso after about 1.5-2 hours is priceless.

-If you do not want to hike at all, then start your day in Vernazza and skip Monterosso completely.
+If you do not want to hike at all, start your day in Vernazza and completely skip Monterosso.

 2. Stop: Vernazza